 Most Dangerous Places to Get in a Car Accident in San Diego

 1. Freeway 67

 This highway is one of the most treacherous highways in all of San Diego.
 The road stretches 25 miles and consists of many twists and turns.
 The roadway has seen over 50 deaths caused by some of the most disastrous collisions in the past 20 years.
-If you are fortunate enough to walk away from a car accident on Freeway 67, you will need to find the best auto repair in San Diego to make sure your vehicle is safe to drive once again.
+If you are fortunate enough to walk away from a car accident on Freeway 67, you will need to find the best collision repair in North County San Diego to make sure your vehicle is safe to drive once again.